 Nevertheless, the case of “Lennie Briscoe” once again highlights just how hard it is to get big corporations and the authorities to take the issue of animal abuse content seriously.
 It is necessary to start petitions and make complaints in great numbers and to wait for a lengthy period of time before any action is taken.

 From the platforms’ perspective, that which ought to matter is context.
 Many platforms, including YouTube, are very quick to banish content containing nudity or sexual references, regardless of the context, even though there are many types of content containing such scenes or references other than content that seeks to subject people to sexual exploitation for money or to cause sexual arousal in viewers.
 Examples of this are: sexual health advisories, cinema, art, and documentaries.
 Nonetheless, YouTube subjects anyone publishing video content containing the slightest hint of nipple to savage penalties and censorship.
-Likewise, if you swear on a YouTube video these days, you will lose any monetization you may have otherwise enjoyed in a heartbeat.
-The platforms should be taking into account the context in which different types of content are presented when determining whether and in what way to censor them.
+Likewise, if swearing in a YouTube video these days, is a good way to lose any monetization that may have otherwise been enjoyed very swiftly.
+The platforms should be taking into account the context in which different types of content occur when formulating policy to determine whether and in what way to handle them.

 The same principle ought to apply in relation to animal cruelty.
 If the goal of the content is very clearly to document, explain, or raise awareness about certain types of practices, then this is very different from content which gratuitously displays animal torture purely in order to generate delight in an audience of sadists.
 What is concerning about such content is that it is so blatant in a way that other types of abuse content, such as child exploitation content, would not be.
 Giving it a platform normalizes the abuse, encouraging other sadists to participate in activities that may otherwise have remained mere fantasies.
 Furthermore, providing a platform facilitates the dissemination of such abuse imagery, stimulating further demand, and, in turn, supply, which leads to more animal abuse occurring in order to provide “entertainment” for these individuals.

 Some would suggest, as reflected in certain legal precedents that have been set in recent times, that a platform to which users are free to upload their own content, cannot really be made responsible for that content.
-However, it is difficult to see how such an argument would work in a situation in which the platform has repeatedly been made aware of very clear breaches and yet continues to fail to take any action whatsoever.
+However, it is difficult to see why such a principle should be recognised in a situation in which the platform has repeatedly been made aware of very clear breaches and yet continues to fail to take any action whatsoever.
 Ethically, if not legally, a share of the blame should rest on the shoulders of the platform.